SimonPadbury/baselayer/_src/colors.md

 </div>
 ```

-The shades `100` thorugh `900` are a grayscale by default.
-But if you use them to supplement one of the other colors above, then their `-hs` variables will override the gray, thereby enabling you to get shades of those colors.
+The shades `100` thorugh `900` if used alone, _do not provide color_.
+But if you use them to supplement one of the other colors above, then their `-hs` will provide the color, and the shase will shade that color.

 Demo of color shades using background colors: